-Mobile data traffic is growing enormously, as smart phones/pads equipped with high computing powers and diverse applications are becoming popular.
-Cisco reported that global mobile data traffic grew 2.3-fold in 2011, more than doubling for the four consecutive years, which supports its previous annual forecast since 2008 [1].
-It was also forecast there that the total global mobile data traffic will increase 18fold between 2011 and 2016, where the average smartphone is projected to generate 1.3 GB per month in 2015 [1].
-To cope with such mobile data explosion, upgrading to 4G (e.g., LTE (Long Term Evolution) or WiMax), may be an immediate solution, but mobile applications are becoming more diverse with larger data consumption and the number of smartphone/pad users are also increasing rapidly.
-Then, users' traffic demand is expected to exceed the capacity of 4G in the near future, and thus mobile network operators1 keep seeking other alternatives to efficiently respond to data explosion [2], [3].
+MOBILE data traffic is growing enormously, as smart phones/pads equipped with high computing powers and diverse applications become popular.
+Cisco reported that global mobile data traffic grew 2.3-fold in 2011, more than doubling for the four consecutive years since 2008 [1].
+It was also forecast there that the total global mobile data traffic will increase 18-fold between 2011 and 2016, where the average smartphone is projected to generate 1.3 GB per month in 2015 [1].
+To cope with mobile data explosion, upgrading to 4G (e.g., LTE (Long Term Evolution) or WiMax), may be an immediate solution, but mobile applications are becoming more diverse with larger data consumption and the number of smartphone/pad users are also increasing rapidly.
+Then, users' traffic demand is expected to exceed the capacity of 4G in the